1azyparser/pych/README.md

 # pych
-Interpreter with python as the host language, parsing custom syntax rules.
+Interpreter with Python as the host language, parsing custom syntax rules.